 In peak periods shade becomes a premium so you are welcomed to bring your own shade structure, including pop up beach sunshades and shelter structures.
 Sunshades and shelters with pegs and ropes are not allowed as they can cause potential trip hazards.
 All shelters brought into the park must be erected only on grass areas away from the main walk and pathways.

-If you would like the peace of mind and convenience of a sturdy, ready to go shelter, there are a variety of Shelters and Huts available for hire at Jamberoo Action Park.
+If you would like the peace of mind and convenience of a sturdy, ready to go shelter, there are a variety of Shelters, Huts and Cabanas available for hire at Jamberoo Action Park.
 Some huts even have their own coin-operated BBQ’s located within them!
 To book a Shelter or Hut contact the park on 02 4236 0114 or visit Shelter and Hut Hire click here.
 These shelters are subject to availability, so book early for your family or group to avoid disappointment.

 Dress Sun Smart